 This leads multiple problems:

-2. Most SEO crawlers do not have JavaScript enabled.
+does not show anything.
+Depending on the size of your JavaScript bundle, this could lead to your visitors staring at a white screen for a couple of seconds.
+This is poor UX. - Most SEO crawlers do not have JavaScript enabled.
 DuckDuckGo, Google, Bing and any other search engine would not actually know what is on your website since it requires JavaScript to display the content.
 You will not be ranked at all on Search Engines.

 Server-Side Rendering (SSR)